-In addition to its legal victories, IJ’s Arizona office has had tremendous success in the court of public opinion.
+In addition to its legal victories, IJ’s Arizona office has had tremendous success in the court of public opinion and at the legislature.
 The saga of San Tan Flat’s fight against the dance police received national print, radio and TV coverage.
-And when established pest control companies tried to use the Arizona Structural Pest Control Commission to pick on a teenage entrepreneur and protect their own monopoly from competition, IJ-AZ fought back and dominated the media headlines for weeks.
-Not only did the Commission buckle under the weight of public opinion, the state of Arizona abolished the Commission entirely.
+So did IJ’s “Tamale Bill” fight.
+When control companies tried to use the Arizona Structural Pest Control Commission to protect their own monopoly from competition, IJ-AZ dominated the media headlines for weeks and the legislature abolished the Commission entirely.
+IJ has led successful efforts to reform civil forfeiture laws, strengthen sunrise and sunset review, and eliminate licenses and reduce barriers in numerous fields.

 IJ-AZ’s staff of talented attorneys, along with a network of volunteer lawyers and like-minded policy organizations, continues to protect the legacy of liberty in the Grand Canyon State.